Early payout penalty / mortgage payout penalty - Toronto Mortgage Broker Ingrid McGaughey

 • If your mortgage is with First National, you use their mortgage payout calculator and determine that your mortgage penalty works out to $8142.84.
 Ugh… But it’s hard to argue – you know that you’re breaking your contract early, and they are lending out the money at a much lower rate than what you’d committed to, so it seems fair.

-• What if your mortgage is with BMO?
+• What if your mortgage is with CIBC?
 Well, they add in that little twist, the “discount”.
 Their current five year mortgage is posted as 4.99%.
 In reality, if you were getting a mortgage with them today, you’d only accept 4.99% as your rate if you’d been living under a rock.
 You’d negotiate until they gave you a more competitive rate.
 Today a pretty good 5 year rate is in the 3.09% range.
 So your discount?
 A whopping 1.9% (4.99% – 3.09%).
 All the Big 5 are in this ballpark.
-Assuming that you’d been given a similar “discount” when you set up your mortgage 3 years ago, that makes your BMO payout penalty $22,171.86.
+Assuming that you’d been given a similar “discount” when you set up your mortgage 3 years ago, that makes your CIBC payout penalty $22,171.86.
 Whoa!
 You might be able to improve on this if you complain aggressively, but there aren’t any guarantees.

 What’s your takeaway?